Our Team

 Matt brings a meticulous attention to detail in regards to project design and execution.
 Much of Matt’s educational training and experience has focused on quantitative research design and methodology.
 This has included conducting an outcome evaluation of a college preparation program that is implemented across Utah high schools for his master’s degree capstone project.
 Matt also brings experience in qualitative research, project management, survey design and development, data collection, and data visualization.

 Matt holds a Master of Public Policy (MPP) degree from the University of Utah and a Bachelor of International Relations degree from Brigham Young University.
+Matt is a member of the American Evaluation Association and the Americal Educational Research Evaluation (AERA).

 James Gallyer, Ph.D.